thenewobjective/thenewobjective.github.io/_pages/resume.md

             <figcaption>
                 Children's Hospital Intranet<br>
                 This Sitecore project was a redesign of the existing intranet and a hub for migrating legacy pages.
-                THe unique features of this project were Single Sign On support and a bookmarking system for users.
+                The unique features of this project were Single Sign On support and a bookmarking system for users.
             </figcaption>
         </figure>
         <figure class="gallery-item">